nedbat/coveragepy/doc/faq.rst

 --------------------------

-**Q: I use `nose`_ to run my tests, and the ``--with-cover`` plugin doesn't let me create HTML or XML reports.
+**Q: I use nose to run my tests, and its cover plugin doesn't let me create HTML or XML reports.
 What should I do?**

+First run your tests and collect coverage data with `nose`_ and its plugin.
+This will write coverage data into a .coverage file.
+Then run coverage.py from the :ref:`command line <cmd>` to create the reports you need from that data.

 .. _nose: http://somethingaboutorange.com/mrl/projects/nose

-First run your tests and collect coverage data with nose and its plugin.
-This will write coverage data into a .coverage file.
-Then run coverage.py from the command line to create the reports you need from that data.

 **Q: Why do unexecutable lines show up as executed?**